Attendance at Broomhill.

-As part of my role I am able to:
+As part of our role as a school we are able to:

 - Work with you and your child to overcome barriers to learning, improve attendance, and ensure that children achieve well and lead successful lives.